sbip-sg/mecanywhere/example-tasks/README.md

 ### 5. Using and uploading the container

-Build the image and push it to IPFS via the MECA CLI as a task developer.
-You will be compensated with the task fee that you list for each task executed by a MECA client.
+Build the image and push it to IPFS via the MECAnywhere CLI as a task developer.
+You will be compensated with the task fee that you list for each task executed by a MECAnywhere client.

-Test your task folder structure by running the test function in the MECA CLI.
+Test your task folder structure by running the test function in the MECAnywhere CLI.